Sir Ashley Bloomfield opens final stage of addiction treatment centre redevelopment

 “We have endured the spring at the back of the property being breached and flooding the foundation, Covid interruptions, supply shortages, labour shortages, numerous other delays and weather disruptions,” Ryan said.

-“However, none of this compares to the difficulties our residents face when they embark on their journies of recovery.
+“However, none of this compares to the difficulties our residents face when they embark on their journeys of recovery.

 “We acknowledge your pain and your past and we look forward with hope that this new building and the programme run by Te Whatu Ora will help aid your recovery and lead to a positive future.”